Marketing of Sponsorship22nd May 2018

 Understand that preparation is more important than persistence.

-No matter how much time you have before an event there really is no time like the ‘now’ to start to prepare to obtain sponsorship.
-Every day is an opportunity to create marketing materials to send out to future potential sponsors, set up a CRM account (such as HubSpot) to track sponsors past, present and future, and also remember to market yourself.
+No matter how much time you have before an event there really is no time like the ‘now’ to prepare to obtain sponsorship.
+Every day is an opportunity to create marketing materials to send to future potential sponsors, set up a CRM account (such as HubSpot) to track sponsors past, present and future, and also remember to market yourself.
 In doing the latter, you raise the profile of your company’s brand image both online and off.
 Furthermore, if you can arrange visits to existing sponsors, as well as potential future sponsors, you automatically build a deeper relationship than e-mailing and phone calls alone can.

 As an example, when I was trying to obtain sponsorship for the Unsung Hero Awards in 2018 I had a tall task on my hands.
-We were an organisation who had recently grown, around 400% in fact, and our awards were due to be costlier than previous years.
+We were an organisation who had recently grown around 400% and our awards were due to be costlier than previous years.
 Thus, we needed sponsors for the first time since our inception in 2013.
 As time was scare I ended up obtaining sponsorship more through sheer grit and determination, rather than through ease and flow.
 Ultimately, the results spoke for themselves, but the process could have been smoother.
 Simply put: having time on your side will enable you to take a proactive approach, over a reactive one.

 Nurture over nature